 Why Is a Home Equity Line of Credit so Valuable to Homeowners?

-It’s a good year for home-owners to take out a HELOC loan as rates are low and closing costs are minimal, in most cases.
+It’s a good year for Homeowners to take out a HELOC loan as Rates are Low and closing costs are minimal, in most cases.

 A HELOC loan can be a good choice for you if you have equity you want to draw out, but you do not want to refinance your first mortgage.
 Refinancing a first mortgage is expensive, takes time, and isn’t a good choice if you have a low interest rate.
+Before signing the paperwork for a line of credit HELOC, make sure there is no annual fee and no pre-payment penalty.

 On taxes, the HELOC interest used to be tax deductible up to $100,000 if you are married filing jointly.
 In many instances that changed in 2018 as HELOC loan interest is no longer always tax-deductible.
+It is always recommended to consult your tax adviser,

 Understanding HELOC Loan Types

-There are two types of HELOC:
+There are two types of home equity credit lines:

 - Adjustable or variable rate: Your interest rate can be changed ad may increase.
 This can be on a monthly, semiannual or annual basis.
-It will fluctuate based upon future changes in the index rate the lender uses, such as LIBOR or the prime rate.
+It will fluctuate based upon future changes in the index rate the mortgage lender uses, such as LIBOR or the prime rate.
 Your payment each month is based upon the amount outstanding and the current interest rate.
 You will be paying down the balance bit by bit each month.
 Many savvy homeowners refinance the HELOC when the variable interest rates begin to rise.
 In most cases, the borrowers will refinance the HELOC into a fixed home equity loan program.

 What Is a Home Equity Line of Credit?